ibm-cloud-docs/Cloudant/api/cloudant_query.md

 Code | Description
 -----|------------
-200  | Index was created successfully or already existed.
+200  | Index was created successfully or existed in the database.
 400  | Bad request - the request body doesn't have the specified format.
 {: caption="Table 4.
 Return codes" caption-side="top"}